Fitus/Zaloha.sh/DOCUMENTATION.md

 <pre>
 To detect which files need synchronization, Zaloha compares file sizes and modification times.
 If the file sizes differ, synchronization is needed.
+The modification time is more tricky:

+ * If one of the filesystems is FAT (i.e. FAT16, VFAT, FAT32), Zaloha tolerates differences of +/- 1 second.
+This is necessary because FAT rounds the modification times to nearest 2 seconds, while no such rounding occurs on other filesystems.

+ * If Zaloha is unable to determine the FAT file system from the FIND output (column 6), it is possible to enforce the +/- 1 second tolerance via the
+   <b>--ok1s</b> option.

-The modification time is more tricky: Zaloha tolerates +/- 1 second differences, due to FAT32 rounding to the nearest 2 seconds.
-In some situations, it is necessary to tolerate differences of exactly +/- 1 hour (+/- 3600 seconds) as well (to be activated via the <b>--ok3600s</b> option).
-Typically, this occurs when one of the directories is on a filesystem type that stores modification times not in universal time but in local time (e.g. FAT32), and the OS is not able, for some reason, to correctly reflect the switching of daylight saving time while converting the local time.
+ * In some situations, offsets of exactly +/- 1 hour (+/- 3600 seconds)
+   must be tolerated as well.
+Typically, this is necessary when one of the directories is on a filesystem type that stores modification times in local time instead of in universal time (e.g. FAT), and the OS is not able, for some reason, to correctly adjust for daylight saving time while converting the local time.

+ * The additional tolerable offsets of +/- 3600 seconds can be activated via the
-The +/- 1 hour differences, tolerable via the <b>--ok3600s</b> option, are assumed to exist between &lt;sourceDir&gt; and &lt;backupDir&gt;, but not between &lt;backupDir&gt;
+   <b>--ok3600s</b> option.
+They are assumed to exist between files on &lt;sourceDir&gt;
-and &lt;metaDir&gt;.
-This is relevant especially if &lt;metaDir&gt; is located outside of &lt;backupDir&gt; (via the <b>--metaDir</b> option).
+   and files on &lt;backupDir&gt;, but not between files on &lt;backupDir&gt; and the 999 file in &lt;metaDir&gt; (from which the time of the last run of Zaloha is obtained).
+This last note is relevant especially if &lt;metaDir&gt; is located outside of &lt;backupDir&gt; (which is achievable via the <b>--metaDir</b> option).

 It is possible (but not recommended) for &lt;backupDir&gt; to be a subdirectory of &lt;sourceDir&gt; and vice versa.
 In such cases, conditions to avoid recursive copying